adobe/aem-experimentation/README.md

 ## Features

 The AEM Experimentation plugin supports:
+- :lock: privacy-first, as it doesn't use any, nor persists any, end-user data that could lead to their identification.
+No end-user opt-in nor cookie consent is required when using the default configuration that uses [AEM Edge Delivery Services Real User Monitoring](https://github.com/adobe/helix-rum-js/).*
 - :busts_in_silhouette: serving different content variations to different audiences, including custom audience definitions for your project that can be either resolved directly in-browser or against a trusted backend API.
-- :money_with_wings: serving different content variations based on marketing campaigns you are running, so that you can easily track email and/or social campaigns
+- :money_with_wings: serving different content variations based on marketing campaigns you are running, so that you can easily track email and/or social campaigns.
 - :chart_with_upwards_trend: running A/B test experiments on a set of variants to measure and improve the conversion on your site.
 This works particularly with our :chart: [RUM conversion tracking plugin](https://github.com/adobe/franklin-rum-conversion).
-- :rocket: easy simulation of each experience and basic reporting leveraging in-page overlays
+- :rocket: easy simulation of each experience and basic reporting leveraging in-page overlays.

+\* Bringing additional marketing technology such as visitor-based analytics or personalization to a project will cancel this privacy-first principle.

 ## Installation